Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/brainstorm.typ

 #import "/template/template.typ": *

 #show: create_entry.with(
-  title: "Game Challenge - Strategies",
+  title: "Game Challenge - Design Strategies",
   type: "brainstorm",
   start_date: datetime(year: 2023, month: 7, day: 14),
   attendance: "Ajibola, Ishika, Eric, Emma"
 )

+Before beginning the construction of our robot, we wanted to take time to brainstorm different strategies for how to approach the game challenge.

 #nb_pro_con(
   name: "Heavy Bot",
   image: image("./brainstorm/Heavy bot.excalidraw.svg"),
   pros: [
-    - *Stability* - The heavier a bot is, the more stability it has
+    - *Stability* - Allows for more flexibility in weight distribution, which in turn allows for better stability
     - *Increased Traction* - The added weight can improve traction, allowing the robot to better grip the playing surface
-    - *Defense* - A heavier bot more easily withstand being push around ],
+    - *Defense* - A heavier bot can more easily withstand being push around due to having more inertia ],
   cons: [
     - *Power* - A heavier bot requires more power to move